QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 The ``fixedpoint`` function from the ``NLsolve.jl`` library implements the simple fixed-point iteration scheme above

-Since the ``NLsolve`` library only accepts vector based inputs, we needed to make the ``f(v)`` function broadcast on the ``+`` sign, and pass in the initial condition as a vector of length 1 with ``[0.8]]``
+Since the ``NLsolve`` library only accepts vector based inputs, we needed to make the ``f(v)`` function broadcast on the ``+`` sign, and pass in the initial condition as a vector of length 1 with ``[0.8]``

-While a key benefit of using a package is that the code is clearer, and the implementation is tested, by using an orthogonal library we also enable performance improvements
+A key benefit of using a package is that the code is clearer, and the implementation is tested.
+Also, by using an orthogonal library we also enable performance improvements

-In particular, we can use the ``Anderson acceleration`` with a memory of 5 iterations, by changing a setting
+For instance, we can use the ``Anderson Acceleration`` (it is a method to calculate fixed points) with a memory of 5 iterations by changing a setting:

 .. code-block:: julia